 While the questions of severe and pervasive are typically questions that must be resolved on a case by case basis, there are some general guidelines.
-Unless the conduct is extremely severe, a single act of inappropriate behavior will not likely to be held a sexual harassment hostile work environment by Ohio courts.
-A single unwanted invitation to date or a onetime display of a naked picture will not likely create a hostile work environment.
+Unless the conduct is extremely severe, a single act of inappropriate behavior is not likely to be held as a sexual harassment hostile work environment by Ohio courts.
+A single unwanted invitation to a date or onetime display of a naked picture will not likely create a hostile work environment.
 But, a number of relatively minor incidents – regardless of whether they are the same conduct – may amount to sexual harassment.
 These may include: comments and remarks of a sexual nature; comments or jokes that address the employee’s physical appearance and/or genitalia; inappropriately touching, especially in a sexually provocative manner; requests, comments or jokes to an employee about having sexual interaction with a coworker; displaying, posting, or electronically sending sexually graphic pictures and/or drawings, whether personal, downloaded or commercially printed images (naked magazine pinups or calendars); displaying, posting, or electronically sending sexually explicit literature, including a graphic description of personal sexual encounters or a fictional sexual story or a joke; and/or playing sexually explicit music, particularly when combined with sexually suggestive dancing.

 On the other hand, if the conduct is sufficiently severe, such as a rape or attempted rape, it will probably be held by an Ohio court to constitute sexual harassment.
 Sexual harassment hostile work environment claims do not require a loss or threat of loss of your job, demotion, adverse action, or the promise of benefits.